CaptainDario/DaBlocksWorld/README.md

 If you just want to play the game builds for Linux, Windows and Mac are available but only the Linux version is tested.

+At the moment the ready made executable for Windows/Mac/Linux of clingo is used therefore an android/iOS port is unavailable.
+However with GDNative it could be possible to cross compile the c++ source of clingo and use it on android.